semaphoreci/docs/docs/ci-cd-environment/ubuntu-18.04-image.md

 manually downloading binaries.

-To install dependecies using the package manager (apt-get) you can use the template command below and add it to your build settings:
+To install dependecies using the package manager (apt-get) you can use the template command below and add it to your pipeline:

 ```bash
 sudo apt-get update